CENTRIC-WP4/Random-Access-with-MARL/README.md

 Author: **Muhammad Awais Jadoon**; Organization: **Interdigital Europe**

 The repository contains RL-gym environment for random access in wireless networks.

+For more about rl-gym and rl-gym environments please check (https://github.com/openai/gym)

 The repository may be used to design random access techniques that are traffic-aware and service-aware.

 Different reward functions are provided to test the performance using different traffic arrival models at the UEs.